vuejs/test-utils-docs/src/guide/http-requests.md

 There are several things we need to do to test this component properly.

-Our first goal is to test this component **without actually hitting the API**.
+Our first goal is to test this component **without actually reaching the API**.
 This would create a fragile and potentially slow test.
-You should be able to run your test suite while being offline.

 Secondly, we need to assert that the component made the right call with the appropriate parameters.
-We won't be getting posts from that API, but we still need to ensure we requested the right resources.
+We won't be getting results from that API, but we still need to ensure we requested the right resources.

 Also, we need to make sure that the DOM has updated accordingly and displays the data.
 We do so by using `flushPromises()` from the npm package [flush-promises](https://github.com/kentor/flush-promises).